 Owners Ambassador Theatre Group Ltd (ATG) is to shell out tens of thousands of pounds in backdated wages following a legal battle over pay increases.

 The company refused to honour a pay agreement negotiated by entertainment union Bectu, prompting 25 workers to raise a claim at an employment tribunal.

 Staff have now been awarded payouts totalling £20,000, while a further 70 employees will also receive back pay and wage increases as a result of the case.

 Paul McManus, the union’s Scottish negotiating officer, said: “Bectu has a national agreement with the UK Theatre employee association which covers all the theatres outside of London.

 “This sets the minimum pay rates that people can be paid working in theatres each year and we negotiate pay increases based on those minimum rates.

 “This all worked fine until 2017, when ATG decided that they weren’t going to follow that agreement anymore.”

 The tribunal heard that, despite the national agreement, theatre workers can also negotiate local, or house, agreements and Playhouse staff did this in 2005.
 This meant they were on a higher rate than the minimum negotiated nationally.

 However, the house agreement also stated that “the minimum rates for each grade... shall increase annually with the agreed Bectu increase for each appropriate grade”.

-Employment judge Muriel Robison ruled that this was wrong and breached the workers’ contracts.
+Employment judge Muriel Robison ruled that breached the workers’ contracts.